Directive Principles of State Policy – (DPSPs of the Indian constitution)

 - The 86th Amendment Act of 2002 has changed the subjects of Article 45 and included elementary education as a fundamental right under Article 21 A.

 - The 97th Amendment Act of 2011 added a new Directive Principle relating to cooperative societies.
-It is related to promote voluntary formation, autonomous functioning, democratic control, and professional management of co-operative societies -Article 43(B).
+It is related to promoting voluntary formation, autonomous functioning, democratic control, and professional management of co-operative societies -Article 43(B).

 In the Champakam Dorairajan case (1951), the Supreme Court ruled that in case of any conflict between the Fundamental Rights and the Directive Principles, the Fundamental rights would prevail.